fimusial/DDDServiceSample/README.md

 ```

 #### `HTTP GET /memo/{id}`
-Fetches the content of the memo with the ID specified in the path.
+Fetches the content of the Memo with the ID specified in the path.

 ```
 > Invoke-WebRequest -Method GET -URI http://localhost:7171/memo/1